 Final Thoughts

-You could even use it to season up some chicken thighs, seen over in our best Cuisinart air fryer recipes list!
+You could even use it to season up some chicken thighs, as seen over in my Best Cuisinart Air Fryer Recipes list!

 How to Dry Basil in the Air Fryer – Easy Method!